mermaid-js/mermaid/docs/tutorials-and-community/newDiagram.md

 ---
 sort: 1
-title: Adding a New Diagram
+title: Adding a New Diagram/Chart
 ---

-# Adding a New Diagram
+# Adding a New Diagram/Chart 📊

 ### Step 1: Grammar & Parsing